enderphan94/RNG-Testing/README.md

 Once the testing process is complete, the empirical results can be found in the experiments/ subdirectory.

+**ERRORS**

+***igamc: UNDERFLOW***

+The code is here: https://github.com/terrillmoore/NIST-Statistical-Test-Suite/blob/07cd57730402e9723b03f4775100773c36bfdc1b/sts/src/cephes.c#L32

+The "igamc: UNDERFLOW" error occurs in the NIST Statistical Test Suite when the values being processed become too small for the statistical calculations used, especially in functions involving exponentials or logarithms, like the **complemented incomplete gamma function** igamc.
+Let’s analyze the primary causes based on the code and why increasing the max value resolves the issue.

+**1\.
+Understanding the Complemented Incomplete Gamma Function (igamc)**

+•The **complemented incomplete gamma function**, igamc(a, x), is sensitive to small values of x, especially when a is relatively larger.

+•Inside the function, there is a term ax = a \* log(x) - x - lgam(a).
+If ax becomes very negative, exp(ax) (the exponential of ax) can underflow, leading to values smaller than floating-point precision can represent, resulting in a zero or underflow.

+•The function has a threshold where, if ax < -MAXLOG (around -709), it returns 0.0 and logs "igamc: UNDERFLOW".

+**2\.
+Why Small max Values Cause Underflow**

+•When max is set to a small number (e.g., 100), the range of generated random numbers is constrained to small values, leading to bitstreams that have fewer high bits and more zeros.

+•This bit-level distribution increases the likelihood of smaller values in the statistical tests, especially in bit patterns that may repeat or produce lower totals, causing x to be small in the igamc calculation.

+•The statistical tests within NIST rely on having a sufficiently diverse distribution of bit values (both high and low).
+When constrained to smaller numbers, the lack of high bits skews the bit distribution, increasing the chances of underflow in functions expecting a uniform spread of values.

+**3\.
+How Increasing max to Full 32-Bit Range Fixes the Issue**

+•When max is set to the full 32-bit range (4294967295), the generated numbers fully utilize all bits in the 32-bit space, creating a highly uniform distribution of 0s and 1s across the bitstreams.

+•This balanced bit distribution means x values in the statistical tests are spread out over a broader range, reducing the likelihood of x being too small.

+•As a result, ax = a \* log(x) - x - lgam(a) is less likely to reach values that trigger underflow, allowing the igamc calculations to proceed without errors.

+**Summary**

+The "igamc: UNDERFLOW" error stems from:

+1.**Small** max **Values**: Constraining max produces lower-bit values in the bitstream, creating a non-uniform distribution that skews statistical calculations.

+2.**Sensitive Statistical Calculations**: Functions like igamc rely on a broad spread of values; small or zero-heavy distributions increase the risk of underflow.

+If you must use min/max values, set them broadly enough to allow for a sufficiently diverse bit pattern distribution.
+Ideally, use ranges close to the maximum bit width, e.g., setting max to 2^32 - 1 in a 32-bit system.

 ## 3. Chi-square Test
 1. Install R via brew